Updated August 2024

 Formula grants are provided for state-level activities, which include but are not limited to:

-• reforming teacher and principal certification programs,
+Reforming teacher and principal certification programs,

-• providing support for new teachers, and
+Providing support for new teachers, and

-• providing professional development for teachers and principals.
+Providing professional development for teachers and principals.

 In addition to state-level activities, SEAs make formula subgrants to LEAs, also known as local school districts.
+LEA activities include but are not limited to:

-• recruiting and retaining highly qualified teachers and principals,
+Recruiting and retaining highly qualified teachers and principals,

-• increasing the number of highly qualified teachers in classrooms, and (3) providing professional development for teachers and principals.
+Increasing the number of highly qualified teachers in classrooms, and

 LEA activities must be based on a local needs assessment.
 They must align with state academic content standards, student academic achievement standards and state assessments.